remolueoend/js-lisp/README.md

 ]]
 ```

-**➡ We need some kind of function decorators on expressions allowing us to declare transformations executed before evaluation .**
+**➡ We need some kind of function decorators on expressions allowing us to declare transformations applied before evaluation .**